 Leisure cycling is for people who enjoy riding their bikes whether on the open road or on off road trails.
-Leisure cyclists make up a large part of Cycling Ulster and they vary from those who are happy to do ten to twenty miles at a gentle pace to those who train for tough sportives and endurance events.
+Leisure cyclists are the largest group of cyclists in Ireland and they vary from those who are happy to do ten to twenty miles at a gentle pace to those who train for tough sportives and endurance events.
 For more information about different types of leisure cycling follow the links above.

 Cycling is very beneficial in terms of health, fitness, counteracting stress and depression and losing weight but be warned – It can be very addictive!
 Cyclists have been known to go to extraordinary lengths to make sure their new 'baby' is warm and well protected!

 Once you learn the basics and feel confident braking and changing gear you will gradually build up strength and find that the five miles that seemed so tough a few weeks ago now zoom by as you happily find you can go further.
 It is amazing the distance that even a beginner can cover in hour.

 Cycling is also so easy to do.
 Take your bike out the door, hop on and begin pedalling.
 You will get to know the roads around your home much better than in a car and see and smell so much more.

 Soon you will want to take the bike away on day trips or weekend breaks so that you can explore new roads and fully enjoy Ireland’s fantastic scenery.
 You are under no pressure to be anywhere so a coffee stop or lunch in a restaurant by a lake all awaits you.

 While some cyclists are content just to be able to get out for short spins regularly others enjoy a challenge.
 They may set a local 50km charity cycle as their goal so gradually that hour around the local lanes may become a regular training spin to build up strength and plan for greater distances.